-It can be easily understood that video requires higher throughput and storage capacity than other media; this would just mean to make the systems larger and faster.
+It is easy to understand that video requires higher throughput and storage capacity than other media; this would just makes the systems larger and faster.
 However, analysing the multimedia demands derived from the applications, we encounter that continuous media data must be processed with real-time constraints in the same way as digital telephone data is processed at digital switches today.
 Therefore for guaranteed quality all the required resources must be allocated at the call set-up phase.
 This resources provide the demanded guarantees, which are specified in terms of quality of service parameters.
 At the actual data transmission phase the guarantees must be enforced by appropriated data handling including real-time scheduling.
 It must be observed that the guarantees apply to the whole path from the source(s) to the destinations(s).
 Even in a local environment we encounter the same paradigm of call establishment before the actual data move, copy or transmission takes place.
-However, the path of media transmission often comprises traditional computer networks, which do not allow for guaranteed reservations; hence best-effort quality of service is applied which bases on appropriate media scaling techniques.
+However, the path of media transmission is often comprised of traditional computer networks, which do not allow for guaranteed reservations; hence best-effort quality of service is applied which is based on appropriate media scaling techniques.